Photographs by Chris Marais

 Of course, some people think donkeys are untrainable and obstinate.
 Nothing could be further from the truth.
 The late Elizabeth Svendsen, who started the Donkey Sanctuary in England, said “They are not stubborn, they are simply intelligent.
 You can tell a horse what to do and force it to obey.
 But you have to negotiate with a donkey.”

 Many decades ago, donkey carts were the main form of transport.
-People like Oom Johannes Willemse (now a legendary healer on Theefontein farm near Beaufort West) would make donkey carts, harnesses and train the donkeys that went with it.
+People like Oom Johannes Willemse (the late legendary healer on Theefontein farm near Beaufort West) would make donkey carts, harnesses and train the donkeys that went with it.
 You’d buy them as a package deal.
 “Chocolate and Laftrap were popular names for donkeys back then,” he said nostalgically.

-Oom Johannes learnt to love and respect donkeys, and hates seeing them treated badly.
+Oom Johannes learnt to love and respect donkeys, and hated seeing them treated badly.

 Perd Smit

-Andries has been involved with draught animals and thongs and harnesses for as long as he can remember.
+Andries had been involved with draught animals and thongs and harnesses for as long as he could remember.
 He grew up in the Camdeboo district, and his father had 20 Afrikaner oxen and five mules.
 With these animals he built a dam on his farm.
 Later they moved closer to Steynsburg and Middelburg.

 “I learnt a lot from him.
 I got myself a small span of 6 to 8 oxen and taught them to turn on command.”

 “You know how long it takes to train an animal?
-For an ox, three months, horses three weeks and donkeys three days.
+For an ox, three months, for a horse, three weeks and for a donkey, three days.
 Donkeys are very clever, but it is true that they don’t like to be pushed into anything.”

 His grandmother used to tell Andries stories about the Jewish smouse (pedlars) and how they used to travel around on their little horse or donkey carts, selling things.